discoproject/disco/doc/howto/jobpack.rst

 The :term:`job home` serialized into :term:`ZIP` format.
 The master will unzip this before running the :attr:`jobdict.worker`.
 The :term:`worker` can assume that it runs in the environment (working directory) kept here.

+.. note:: The .disco subdirectory of the *job home* is reserved by Disco.

+The job home is shared by all tasks of the same job on the same node.
+That is, if the job requires two map task and two reduce task executions on a particular node, then the job home will be unpacked only once on that node, but the worker executable will be executed four times in the job home directory.
+Thus, the worker should take care to use unique filenames as needed.

 .. _jobdata: